labcontrol-data/randomized_LPV_shakingTable/README.md

 ================

 * For more information about `maincode.m`, visit the author's page: [Prof. Alessandro N. Vargas](http://www.anvargas.com).
 You are welcome to help improve the code.
 * You are free to use the data in your research.
-If you do so, please contact the author [Prof. Alessandro N. Vargas](http://www.anvargas.com)
-And let him know about your project.
+When doing so, please contact the author [Prof. Alessandro N. Vargas](http://www.anvargas.com) and let him know about your project.
 Depending on your research area, the author can help you interpret the data according to your application.
 The author can also suggest papers and books that can be helpful in your research.

 [![DOI](https://zenodo.org/badge/330236633.svg)](https://zenodo.org/badge/latestdoi/330236633)